paulinho-16/MEIC-TVVS/assignments/assignment4.md

 - Set Project as Checked/Unchecked
     - This test case starts by verifying that the project is currently unchecked (the activity is not yet done).
       Then, the checkmark is clicked and an assertion is made to verify that the project is now checked.
-      Finally, the checkmark is pressed again, and its verifyed if the checkbox ends the test case unchecked, just like its initial state.
+      Finally, the checkmark is pressed again, and its verified if the checkbox ends the test case unchecked, just like in its initial state.
-      This way, we test the *edit_checked* self transition from the *Updated* state
+      This way, we test the *edit_checked* self-transition from the *Updated* state

 ![Use Case 2 Test Case 7](./images/mbt_usecase2_test7.png)

 #### **Sneak Paths**

-- Can't edit times from a running projects
+- Can't edit times from a running project
     - This test case starts by analyzing the project's current text fields.
       Then, the run project button is pressed and assertions are made to verify that the project has started running.
-      Afterwards, its is verified  that the *Time Overall* and *Time Today* fields are uneditable, and that the remaining fields (*Date Created* and *Title*) are allowed to be edited and that their changes apply sucessfully.
+      Afterwards, it is verified  that the *Time Overall* and *Time Today* fields are uneditable, that the remaining fields (*Date Created* and *Title*) are allowed to be edited and that their changes apply successfully.
       This way, we test the sneak path between *Updated* to *Edit Text* with the *project is running* restriction, which is unsuccessful

 ![Use Case 2 Sneak Path 1](./images/mbt_usecase2_sneak1.png)